How Long Do I Have to File a Lawsuit for a Scooter Injury in North Carolina?

 While the three-year rule is standard, there are exceptions that can affect your timeline:

-1. Discovery Rule: In some cases where injuries are not immediately apparent, the statute of limitations may begin when you discover your injury rather than at the time of the accident.
-This can be relevant in cases involving long-term effects or hidden injuries.
+In some cases where injuries are not immediately apparent, the statute of limitations may begin when you discover your injury rather than at the time of the accident.
+This can be especially relevant for internal injuries or delayed symptoms, where the legal implications aren't obvious right away.

 Although you may have up to three years to file a lawsuit, it’s advisable to act promptly for several results: